 Sores, crusts or blisters

-Read more about impetigo.
+Read more about styes and conjunctivitis.

 Staph bacteria can also cause more serious infections, like blood poisoning and toxic shock syndrome.
 These are much less common than skin infections.